Configuration and Discovery

 alignGlobalManagerCredential

-This mutation requires the GUID of the credential you want to align.
-You can find this value by using the credentials query using the guid field.
+This mutation requires two parameters: the GUID of the credential you want to align, and the interger id of the Global Manager stack.
+You can find the GUID of the credentials by using the credentials query using the guid field.
 The following is an example query:

 query allCredentials {